Yaan-Wang/Pavement-Defect-Datasets/README.md

 **Download**
-  Please send the signed form by eamil to wyanyan@stumail.neu.edu.cn to get the password to unzip the zip file (for academic use only).
+The password to unzip the zip file is RCN-238 (for academic use only).